MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

   ```

 5. Security: Dapp Developers should ensure that the token addresses and chain IDs provided in the method call are valid and secure.
 They should also inform users about the potential risks and considerations when performing token swaps.
-   On MetaMask Mobile we only display a token that were already on our trusted token list, so we will not expose the user to new security risks.
-Nevertheless we have warnings in place that say to the user to be carefull when a token is not that trustworthy.
+   On MetaMask platfors we have warnings in place that say to the user to be carefull when a token is not that trustworthy.
 We check if the number of occurrences is more than one, If not we show an alert the we obligate the user to ready and press a button to be able to swap.

-6. Testing: Before deploying the `wallet_swapAsset` method in a live environment, metamask engineers should thoroughly test it to ensure it works correctly and handles errors appropriately.
+6. Testing: Before deploying the `wallet_swapAsset` method in a live environment, MetaMask engineers should thoroughly test it to ensure it works correctly and handles errors appropriately.
 This includes testing with different token types, amounts, and network conditions.

 7. Interoperability: The `wallet_swapAsset` method provides a standardized way for dApps to request token swaps from wallets.
 This can improve interoperability between different dApps and wallets, as they can all use the same method for token swaps.